pamulurulahari12-del/cdc_project/README.md

 # cdc_project
-Learning about Github in CDC training sessions. i want to learn more about git
+we are Learning about Github in CDC training sessions today but i want to explore more about frontend